 - Hot and Cold Water

-Make sure both the jars are filled with water to the fullest.
-Place them in the shallow plate.
+Make sure both jars are completely filled with water.
+To avoid spills, place them in the shallow plate.

-Place the card on top of the hot water jar and gently tap.
-The card should cover the whole mouth of the jar.
-It would form a seal with the water and the jar.
+Tap the card gently on top of the hot water jar.
+The card should completely cover the jar’s mouth.
+It will aid in the formation of a seal between the water and the jar.

-Put the upside down red jar on top of the blue jar.
-Make sure the edges of both the jars line up perfectly all around.
+Place the red jar upside down on top of the blue jar.
+Check that the edges of both jars are perfectly aligned all around.

-Have someone hold onto both the jars while you very slowly and patiently pull out the card in between the jars.
+Allow someone to hold both jars while you slowly and patiently pull out the card from between the jars.

 Why doesn’t the water mix ?

-Empty and clean both the jars.
-Perform the above experiment where you turn the blue jar upside-down and put it on top of the red jar.
-What happens now ?
+Empty and clean both jars.
+Carry out the previous experiment, but this time turn the blue jar upside down and place it on top of the red jar.
+What happens next?
 Why does the water mix this time?

-When you put the jar with hot water on top of the cold water, the cold water doesn’t have to rise, since it’s denser than the hot water and stays on the bottom.
-Whereas, when you put the jar with cold water on top of the hot water, hot water being less dense, rises to the top because it is less dense, mixing with the cold water along the way and creating a purple water.
+When you place the jar with cold water on top of the jar with hot water, the hot water rises to the top because it is less dense, mixing with the cold water along the way and creating purple water.

-How about trying to perform the same experiment with a jar of salted water and a jar of plain water.
-Go figure out which one is more dense, go figure it out and let us know in the comments section.
-And, don’t forget to like my facebook page.
+Try the same experiment with a jar of salted water and a jar of plain water.
+Go figure out which one is more dense and let us know in the comments section.

-Check out some of these great books on science experiments which are easy and fun to do at home if you want to stir up your children’s scientific curiosity.
+Check out some of these great books on science experiments that are simple and fun to do at home if you want to stir up your children’s scientific curiosity.